The Cheeger problem in abstract measure spaces: Sets with prescribed mean curvature

 \section{Sets with prescribed mean curvature}

 In this section, we work in a measure space endowed with a perimeter functional as in \cref{ssec:perimeter_functional}.
-We show that the Cheeger constant acts as a threshold to determine whether non-trivial minimizers exist for a class of functionals, usually referred to as the \emph{prescribed mean curvature functional}, under some suitable assumptions on the perimeter functional.
-In order to do so, the first thing we need to prove is the following lemma.
+We show that the Cheeger constant acts as a threshold to determine whether non-trivial minimizers exist for the so-called \emph{prescribed mean curvature functional}, under some suitable assumptions on the perimeter functional.
+In order to do so, the first result we need to prove is the following lemma.

 \begin{lemma} Let $\Omega\in\A$ be a $1$-admissible set.
-A $\m$-non-negligible set $C$ is a $1$-Cheeger set of $\Omega$ if and only if it is a minimizer of
+An $\m$-non-negligible set $C$ is a $1$-Cheeger set of $\Omega$ if and only if it is a minimizer of

 among $\set*{F\in \mathscr{A}\,:\,F\subset \Omega}$. \end{lemma}